 Other benefits that have been attributed to linalool and the oils that contain it include analgesic, anti-depressant, and even antiepileptic.

 Additional Information About Linalool

 Linalool is used as a fragrance and a preservative in many cosmetics.
-It is generally recognized as safe as a flavoring agent by the FDA, and it is considered safe as an ingredient in cosmetics as well.
-It is acceptable for use as a flavoring agent and a fragrance in Europe, however it is included on the list of allergenic substances, which means that its presence must be highlighted on labels if it is present in leave-on the skin products at a concentration of more than 0.001%, or if it is present in rinse-off products at a concentration of greater than 0.01%.4
+It is generally recognized as safe as a flavoring agent by the FDA.
+It is also considered safe as an ingredient in cosmetics as well.
+Linalool is acceptable for use as a flavoring agent and a fragrance in Europe, however it is included on the list of allergenic substances, which means that its presence must be highlighted on labels if it is present in leave-on the skin products at a concentration of more than 0.001%, or if it is present in rinse-off products at a concentration of greater than 0.01%.4

 Linalool can be cytotoxic at concentrations greater than 0.25%.
 Cytotoxic substances can cause cell death which can prove positive when the purpose is to kill cancerous cells, such as chemotherapy does.5 While the amounts of linalool that are found in most cosmetics and indeed even in essential oils are minimal, it is important to be aware of the presence of linalool in massage oils.
 When used in aromatherapy oils, as a fragrance, linalool is generally recognized as safe.
 The way that the oil oxidizes, however, can make it a potential irritant so proper storage is essential.

-More study into the benefits and use of linalool is needed in order to ensure that it is being used safely and that the full benefits are being harnessed.
+More studies on the benefits and use of linalool are needed to ensure that it is being used safely and the full benefits are being harnessed.
 One study conducted in 2004 found that lavender oil, which contains high amounts of linalool, could be damaging to human cells.
 The study relied on high concentrations of lavender oil and did not use pure linalool.

 Molecular Formula:6 C10H180